-Senator Heinz.
-The purpose of the statement is simply to make it clear between ourselves and the Administration the way the Administration would interpret and follow the provision for entry into force; and it really simply makes clear that the goal is to ensure the full implementation that there will be a methodology for scrutinizing Canadian implementation, that there will be a standard for judging that, measures which may properly be challenged under the agreement.
-1 The Chairman.
-2 Do we have questions concerning it?
-(No response) 3 The Chairman.
+25

+1 measures which may properly be challenged under the agreement.

+2 The Chairman.
+Do we have questions concerning it?

+3 (No response)

+4 The Chairman.
 Is there objection to it?

+5 (No response)

-4 (No response) 5 The Chairman.
-And it is satisfactory to the 6 Administration, as I understand it.
-7 Ambassador Holmer.
+6 The Chairman.
+And it is satisfactory to the

+7 Administration, as I understand it.

+8 Ambassador Holmer.
 Yes.

-8 The Chairman.
+9 The Chairman.
 All right.
-All in favor make it known 9 by saying "Aye."
-10 (Chorus of ayes) 11 The Chairman.
+All in favor make it known

+10 by saying "Aye."

+11 (Chorus of ayes)

+12 The Chairman.
 Opposed?

+13 (No response)

-12 (No response) 13 The Chairman.
+14 The Chairman.
 The ayes have it.

-14 Mr. Lang.
+15 Mr. Lang.
 Mr. Chairman, a couple of quick things.
-15 On page 4 of the spreadsheet, we had not discussed the 16 objectives of the legislation yet because you hadn't gone 17 through the whole agreement.
-18 At this point, our suggestion is simply that you carry 19 into the objectives section of the bill the objectives of 20 the agreement itself, which are shown in the left-hand column 21 They would be prefatory, of course; but 22 nonetheless, it is traditional to have something like this 23 in legislation.
-24 The Chairman.
-Does the Administration have any problems with that?

-Jeff, I would change one word, which is in the very last line of next to the last paragraph.
-Rather than "undermined," I would suggest "impaired."
-"Impaired" is a more standard word around here.

-And that the standard is not to impair the balance of benefits in the agreement, and that the President's determination that whatever Canada has done is sufficient to allow him to have this agreement enter into force, does not in any way waive U.S. rights to challenge Canadian
+16 On page 4 of the spreadsheet, we had not discussed the

+17 objectives of the legislation yet because you hadn't gone

+18 through the whole agreement.

+19 At this point, our suggestion is simply that you carry

+20 into the objectives section of the bill the objectives of

+21 the agreement itself, which are shown in the left-hand column

+22 on the page.
+They would be prefatory, of course; but

+23 nonetheless, it is traditional to have something like this

+24 in legislation.

+25 The Chairman.
+Does the Administration have any problems

+Moffitt Reporting Associates

+E

+1 | with that?

 Ambassador Holmer.
 No problems.

-The Chairman.
+2 3 The Chairman.
 If there is no objection, we will move on.

-Mr. Lang.
-On page 6 of the spreadsheet begins Chapter

-3 on Rules of Origin.
-There, I just want to point out to the committee two matters that were undecided last time that have been worked out.

-First, as I understand it, some technical problems with respect to implementing the rule of origin are now covered in the Statement of Administrative Action we were given this morning.

-We haven't had a chance to study them, but presumably that takes care of those problems.

-And also, Senator Durenberger's concerns with respect to sugar and ethyl alcohol imports have been addressed through the Statement of Administrative Action language that was approved by the Administration, as I understand it.

-The Chairman.
-Unless there is objection, we will move on.

-Mr. Lang.
-The next item, I believe, that needs to be addressed is in Chapter 7 regarding agriculture.
-That something to propose here with respect to the negotiations.
+4 Mr. Lang.
+On page 6 of the spreadsheet begins Chapter 3 on Rules of Origin.
+There, I just want to point out to 5 the committee two matters that were undecided last time 6 that have been worked out.
+7 First, as I understand it, some technical problems with 8 respect to implementing the rule of origin are now covered 9 in the Statement of Administrative Action we were given this 10 morning.
+11 We haven't had a chance to study them, but presumably 12 that takes care of those problems.
+13 And also, Senator Durenberger's concerns with respect 14 to sugar and ethyl alcohol imports have been addressed 15 through the Statement of Administrative Action language that 16 was approved by the Administration, as I understand it.
+17 The Chairman.
+Unless there is objection, we will move 18 on.
+19 The next item, I believe, that needs to be Mr. Lang.
+20 addressed is in Chapter 7 regarding agriculture.
+That 21 The Chairman.

-The Chairman.
 What page is that?
+22 It would be on spreadsheet page 24.
 Mr. Lang.
-It would be on spreadsheet page 24.
-This concerns negotiating authorities, and it may be a matter you would want to return to.
-I think Senator Mitchell has
+This 23 concerns negotiating authorities, and it may be a matter you 24 would want to return to.
+I think Senator Mitchell has 25 Moffitt Reporting Associates (301) 350-2223 something to propose here with respect to the negotiations.